Red Wings beat Devils 4-1 in last game at Joe Louis Arena

+DETROIT (AP) -- Henrik Zetterberg walked along a red carpet, through a sea of red-clad fans and into Joe Louis Arena for one final game.

+For Red Wings fans and their star forward, it was time to celebrate.

-DETROIT (AP) -- Riley Sheahan had two goals and Henrik Zetterberg scored in his 1,000th NHL game, helping the Detroit Red Wings beat the New Jersey Devils 4-1 Sunday in a party-like atmosphere for the final game at Joe Louis Arena.
+Zetterberg scored in his 1,000th NHL game to help Detroit beat the New Jersey Devils 4-1 Sunday, fueling a party-like atmosphere in the arena's finale as a hockey venue.

-Zetterberg put Detroit up 3-0 midway through the second period following Sheahan's and Tomas Tatar's goals in the first.
-Sheahan didn't have a goal in his first 79 games this year but scored his second of the game with 2:33 left to bring fans to their feet, where they stayed for the game.

-Jimmy Howard stopped 24 shots for the Red Wings, who failed to make the playoffs for the first time since 1990 to end a postseason streak that tied for the third longest in league history.
+''I don't think I ever had goosebumps this many times in a game,'' Zetterberg said.

+The last game at the building known as The Joe stirred emotions for many of the 20,000-plus in attendance, including Hall of Famer Steve Yzerman.

+''I played my whole career here and I didn't experience anything like this,'' said the Tampa Bay general manager, who decided to attend the game after his Lightning were eliminated from playoff contention.
+Yzerman dropped the ceremonial first puck Saturday.

-It didn't look or sound as if nothing was at stake for the former NHL powers in the regular season finale for both teams.
+It didn't look or sound as if nothing was at stake for the former NHL powers in the regular-season finale for both teams.

+''It's unfortunate that both teams aren't going to be in the playoffs,'' New Jersey coach John Hynes said. ''The last game of the regular season sometimes can be a tougher game for people to get up for, but to be in this environment in this building against the Red Wings is special.''

-Fans were fired up hours before the puck dropped and didn't stop cheering even when the final horn sounded.
+Fans were fired up hours before the puck dropped, they rose to their feet and roared when the team skated onto the ice just before the national anthem and didn't stop cheering even when the final horn sounded.
+And about 30 minutes after the game ended, it was difficult to spot an empty seat during a postgame ceremony that included former players such as Yzerman and coaches, including Hall of Famer Scotty Bowman.

 The Red Wings rolled out a red carpet for current and former players leading into the arena, and thousands of people showed up.

-Fans arriving early enough pressed up against a red velvet rope to get autographs and take selfies with Zetterberg and former favorites such as Hall of Famer Nicklas Lidstrom and tough-guy, fan-favorite Darren McCarty.
-Those who didn't get there in time for a prime location settled for being perched up on adjacent steps that climb up to the arena and standing on both sides of Steve Yzerman Drive on a sunny, windy and warm afternoon.
+Fans arriving early enough pressed up against red velvet ropes to get autographs and take selfies with Zetterberg and former players such as Hall of Famer Nicklas Lidstrom and tough-guy, fan-favorite Darren McCarty.
+Those who didn't get there in time for a prime location settled for being perched on adjacent steps that climb to the arena and standing on both sides of Steve Yzerman Drive on a sunny, windy and warm afternoon.

-''We missed the playoffs and we still have this kind of support from the fans,'' defenseman Niklas Kronwall said. ''It gives me goosebumps.''
+''We missed the playoffs and we still have this kind of support from the fans,'' awe-struck defenseman Niklas Kronwall said. ''It gives me goosebumps.''

 NHL Commissioner Gary Bettman, who was among the 20,000-plus people in the arena, also seemed to be touched by the aura.